- Financial Services

 Smarter.
 Greener.
 Together.

-Mr. Peter Lin, country manager of Mission Critical Infrastructure Solutions (MCIS) at Delta Electronics, indicated that Delta is not only customer-oriented but it is also supportive of educational institutions, which is why it offers favorable packages to academic organizations.
+Mr. Peter Lin, sales manager of Communication & Information Solutions BU at Delta Electronics, indicated that Delta is not only customer-oriented but it is also supportive of educational institutions, which is why it offers favorable packages to academic organizations.
 Besides providing complete data center infrastructure solutions, the company assists clients in site selection, layout design, cooling and power distribution, and the local engineering team offers aftersales service and high quality support.

 ▲ The National Chung Cheng University Computer Center data center adopts color-coded cables for easy reference.